jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-4/part-22.md

 ---
-title: "The dialects of the urban population"
+title: "The Dialects of the Urban Population"
-description: "This is because the activities of the citizens necessitate each other, since mutual co-operation is innate in civilization.
-The necessary activities are restricted to certain inhabitants of the city"
+description: "This is because the activities of the citizens necessitate each other, since mutual co-operation is innate in civilization. "
 image: "/covers/muq.jpg"
 icon: "/icons/ibn.jpg"
 heading: "Part 22"